sungsoo-ahn/2025/_posts/2025-04-28-analytical-simulated-dynamics.md

 Questions of learnability have been addressed by Troiani et al. <d-cite key="troiani2024fundamental"></d-cite>, who established theoretical limits on what neural networks can learn in various settings.

 The Gaussian equivalence property <d-cite key="goldt2020modelling"></d-cite> <d-cite key="goldt2021gaussian"></d-cite> demonstrated that many results derived for Gaussian inputs extend to other data distributions, broadening the applicability of these analytical techniques.
-However, it is still challenging to capture the effect on learning dynamics of strongly non-Gaussian input distributions, and this frontier is attracting significant interest <d-cite key="ingrosso2023datadriven"></d-cite> <d-cite key="refinetti2023neural"></d-cite>.
+However, it is still challenging to capture the effect on learning dynamics of strongly non-Gaussian input distributions, and this frontier is attracting significant interest <d-cite key="ingrosso2022datadriven"></d-cite> <d-cite key="refinetti2023neural"></d-cite>.

 ### Conclusions

-The mathematical tools of statistical physics have proven an important component to the developement of neural networks, as noted by this year's Nobel Prize in Physics <d-cite key="zotero-4179"></d-cite>.
+The mathematical tools of statistical physics have proven an important component to the development of neural networks, as noted by this year's Nobel Prize in Physics <d-cite key="zotero-4179"></d-cite>.
 The teacher-student framework we explored here represents one successful application of physics-inspired analysis to the analysis of neural network dynamics.
 By reducing complex learning dynamics to tractable macroscopic variables, this approach provides exact solutions that characterize how neural networks learn and generalize.

-While the analytical teacher-studetn settings are simplified compared to modern deep learning systems, they nevertheless captures fundamental aspects of learning dynamics that persist in more complex architectures, including feature learning as characterized by the specialization transition.
+While the analytical teacher-student settings are simplified compared to modern deep learning systems, they nevertheless captures fundamental aspects of learning dynamics that persist in more complex architectures, including feature learning as characterized by the specialization transition.
 The extensions and applications surveyed here show how these theoretical tools continue to provide insights into problems ranging from optimization to continual learning.
 We hope that this blog post and the accompanying code repository make these results more accessible and extensible to the broader machine learning community.